cbonoz/identity23/README.md

 Salespeople and partners are constantly looking for ways to get in contact with a business or make themselves known.
 Blockreach addresses this need by enabling businesses to create their own secure contact pages, facilitating interactions via smart contracts managed through the Blockreach app.
 Furthermore, Blockreach enhances security by assigning Decentralized Identifiers (DIDs) and VCs to verified partners.

 With blockreach, your business can create a free (or paid) secured contact page where folks can interest with a business provisioned smart contract all managed by the blockreach app.
+Going after the Finance & Identity Intersection category

 ## What it does

 Blockreach enables secure B2B communication where both parties are known to be contacting an authorized source (and not an impersonator) by using a Blockreach issued verifiable credential (VC).

-### Core functions
-* Create business landing page
-* Issuer (indicated by Blockreach admin) issues a VC to a newly registered business

-### Existing contract
+### Existing app contract
 https://goerli.explorer.zksync.io/address/0xcA5ce6dAe1156E7e222cD4c6BE35F6D343b11886

+This contract is referenced from the hosted testnet app linked above.

 ## Running the project (from scratch)